 What Are Different Types of Websites?

-Let’s start with the basics.
-A website is a collection of web pages that provide users with a variety of content including text, images, video, audio, etc. They are identified with a domain name and published on a web server.
+They are identified with a domain name and published on a web server.
 Obviously, if you ask people to classify websites and describe different types, you will get totally different answers as there are many factors influencing this division, from purely technical issues to the presented information and goals the website achieves.

 The main factors of classification which we will apply for this review are functionality, content, and design.